 What causes PTSD?

-PTSD can occur at any age and is directly associated with the exposure to trauma, as mentioned above.
+PTSD can occur at any age and is directly associated with exposure to trauma, as mentioned above.
 Adults and children who suffer from PTSD represent a relatively small portion of those who have been exposed to trauma.
 This difference is not yet well understood but what is known is that there are risk factors that can increase a person’s likelihood to develop PTSD.
-Risk factors can include prior experiences of a trauma, and factors that may promote resilience, such as social support.
+Risk factors can include prior experiences of trauma, and factors that may promote resilience, such as social support.
 This is also an ongoing area of research.

 Fight – or – Flight?